Always Dial 9-1-1 In An Emergency!

 You do not need to identify yourself

+You can use our anonymous reporting tool to submit a crime tip.
 The Police Department will hold your identity in the strictest confidence and will not reveal your identity if you request anonymity.
 It is not necessary to identify yourself when you submit a tip; however, tips are more easily investigated if officers can contact the person submitting the tip.

 What happens to my tip?